-How might you increase your presence on appropriate real-time social channels to proactively address potential customer experience issues?
+- How might you adapt your presence on appropriate real-time social channels to proactively address potential customer experience issues?

-How might you leverage technology (your social media insights, sentiment analysis tools, etc) to understand where your customers are coming from?
+- How might you leverage technology (your social media insights, sentiment analysis tools, CX and communication tools, etc) to understand where your customers are coming from?

 Admitting your mistakes is hard, and asking for help can be even harder, but when a crisis strikes the speed of truth can be a critical differentiator.
 Customers in crisis times can be tolerant of changes to services, such as delays or disruption, but they need to know what’s happening, rather than finding out too late.